AIVid. AI Video Generator Logo

 The reality:

-It focuses on raw statistical texture matching.
+It focuses heavily on raw statistical texture matching.

 Especially when you need dense, photorealistic details over complex scene structures.